attila-lendvai/maru/README.md

 the bootstrapping of a language on top of other languages (which includes the previous developmental stage of the same language).

+## Meta

+This document aims to present an overview of Maru.
+There are various documents in the [`doc/`](doc/) directory that discuss some topics in more detail.

 ## How

 Maru's architecture is described in Ian Piumarta's paper: